ginaguerin/Movie_Projection_Analysis/README.md

 ## Future Insights ##

-- - **Marketing**
+- **Marketing**
 A marketing analysis is crucial to determine the most effective strategies to promote new films.
 This includes using movie trailers, media advertising, and social media content.

 - **Distribution**
-The studio also needs to investigate the avenues available to distribute movie, especially as a new player in the industry.
+The studio also needs to investigate the avenues available to distribute movies, especially as a new player in the industry.
 Partnering with a larger production company could aid in reaching a wider audience.

 - **Animation**
 As the studio grows and finds success with lower budget movies, the next phase should include looking into producing animated movies.
 They generally cost more to produce, but the expected ROI for that genre is very near what horror delivers, so spending more for animation can lead to even higher profits.